Auto-discovery

 If the discovery engine can't find a spec for a given API, that negative result is also cached to avoid redundant lookups on repeated requests.

-FlashMCP's discovery engine works with over 2,500 pre-indexed APIs and supports all major API frameworks.
+FlashMCP's discovery engine covers over 100,000 APIs in its catalog and supports all major API frameworks.
 If your API publishes an OpenAPI spec, chances are FlashMCP will find it automatically.
+If not, you can always bring your own spec with the ?spec= parameter.